tracychg/Deep_Breath/README.md

-# Project name
-Deep Breath
+# Project - Deep Breath

 # Project aims

 The objective of this project was to build a model capable of identifying breath abnormalities from audio recordings and predicting the most likely lung disease type accordingly.
 It was imagined as an aid and support to doctors in performing pulmonary auscultation, the accuracy of which can vary greatly from doctor to doctor according to clinical experience.

 # Dataset and background